-Sponsorship will not jeopardize the sponsoring organizations’s own eligibility for grants.
+Sponsorship will not jeopardize the sponsoring organizations’ own eligibility for grants.
 Qualifying organizations must have been in operation for at least one year.

 - Promote volunteer participation